BAC Heritage Award recipients share the tradition of servant leadership.

 For Columbia's Black alumni, the act of honoring those who come before us and who persevere to serve others, is more than tribute.
 Each year we get to write our history; to map the legacy of Black students and future students at Columbia University.
 We don't all have the same experience on campus as Columbia students, but the path to Columbia and universities like it for Black students has historically been paved with the same racism and roadblocks.
 We share that common experience.

 Today, as alumni and future alumni, we can have a profound impact, indeed almost any impact we desire, if we are willing to work hard enough for it.
 How we serve as alumni should never be debated; that we serve however remains paramount.

 We honor Jeh Charles Johnson this year, knowing that he will continue to serve and that his example will continue to inspire alumni and future alumni.

-Join us as we honor Jeh Johnson '82LAW at the annual BAC Heritage Award and Scholarship Fund Reception on Tuesday, February 26, 2019 at 7:00 pm on the Columbia University campus, in Pulitzer Hall of Columbia Journalism School.
+Jeh Johnson '82LAW was honored at the annual BAC Heritage Award and Scholarship Fund Reception on Tuesday, February 26, 2019 in Pulitzer Hall of the Columbia University School of Journalism.